-Name: Starting Date: Position:AT Student As a student in the MAT Program with access to priprivacy and confidentiality of student-athlete healt address, telephone, marital status, etc. The Health mandates requirements designed to enhance patie Act of 1974 (FERPA) mandates requirements design maintain the privacy of student-athlete information required that I reaffirm my commitment made at the confidentiality of health information.
-I understand that I may be reminded of the ensure compliance, due to the significance of this is the commitment set forth below at the time of my reaffirm my continued obligation to it.
-I understand that I have a legal and ethical is protect the confidentiality of their health information may come into possession of confidential patient in providing natient care. h information, as well as Insurance Portability as int privacy, and the Fanded to enhance privacy in, Mercer University Space time of my employmasse confidentiality obligations.
-By my signature leassignment, I confirm the course of my encourse of my employmassignment, I confirm the course of my encourse o as personal information such as age, and Accountability Act (HIPAA) nily Educational Rights and Privacy of student records.
-In an effort to ports Medicine Department has nent/assignment to protect the ations on a periodic basis to help below, I acknowledge that I made my past compliance with it, and I ard the privacy of all patients and to y assignment at Mercer University, I I understand that such information must be my assignment, I hereby agree that, unless directed assignment with Mercer University Sports Medicininformation to any person whatsoever.
-I will not p any patient reports or other documents prepared k will not use patient information other than as neces information must be discussed with other healthcardiscretion to ensure that others who are not involved. d by my supervisor, I wi e Department or other ermit any person what: by me, coming into my ssary in the course of n re providers in the cou ill not at any time during or after my affiliated sites disclose any patient soever to examine or make copies of possession, or under my control.
+Name: Starting Date: Position:AT Student As a student in the MAT Program with access to proprivacy and confidentiality of student-athlete heal address, telephone, marital status, etc. The Health mandates requirements designed to enhance pation Act of 1974 (FERPA) mandates requirements designal maintain the privacy of student-athlete information required that I reaffirm my commitment made at a confidentiality of health information.
+I understand that I may be reminded of the ensure compliance, due to the significance of this the commitment set forth below at the time of my reaffirm my continued obligation to it.
+I understand that I have a legal and ethical protect the confidentiality of their health informat may come into possession of confidential patient is providing patient care. th information, as well as had insurance Portability a ent privacy, and the Fangued to enhance privacy on, Mercer University Spathe time of my employmese confidentiality obligations.
+By my signature by assignment, I confirm responsibility to safeguation.
+In the course of my information, even though as personal information such as age, and Accountability Act (HIPAA) nily Educational Rights and Privacy of student records.
+In an effort to ports Medicine Department has nent/assignment to protect the ations on a periodic basis to help below, I acknowledge that I made my past compliance with it, and I ard the privacy of all patients and to y assignment at Mercer University, I gh I may not be directly involved in I understand that such information must be my assignment, I hereby agree that, unless directed assignment with Mercer University Sports Medicin information to any person whatsoever.
+I will not pany patient reports or other documents prepared will not use patient information other than as necessification must be discussed with other healthcoldiscretion to ensure that others who are not involve conversations. ed by my supervisor, I wine Department or other permit any person whats by me, coming into my persony in the course of neare providers in the course ill not at any time during or after my affiliated sites disclose any patient soever to examine or make copies of possession, or under my control.
 I my assignment.
-When patient rse of my clinical internship, I will use conversations.
-The violation of these rules could result in s University, particularly if an improper disclosure of Disclosure of health information to anyone other tl written authorization except in the following situat job, or to a supervisor, 2) to another medical provie to obtain payment for a service.
-As part of my clinical assignment, I am expe developed for its implementation.
-I understand th including, termination for a first offense.
-If you have or the designated privacy officer.
-Please acknowled information is done kn nan the student-athlete ions: 1) to co-workers der for treatment purpo cted to comply with HI at violation of these rul ve questions, please dis owingly and for personal gain. e typically requires their express who need the information for their oses, or 3) to an insurance company PAA and FERPA, and all procedures les may result in discipline up to, and occuss this policy with your supervisor
+When patient rse of my clinical internship, I will use The violation of these rules could result in a University, particularly if an improper disclosure of Disclosure of health information to anyone other to written authorization except in the following situal job, or to a supervisor, 2) to another medical provisto obtain payment for a service.
+As part of my clinical assignment, I am expendeveloped for its implementation.
+I understand the including, termination for a first offense.
+If you had or the designated privacy officer.
+Please acknowless f information is done known than the student-athlete tions: 1) to co-workers ider for treatment purposected to comply with HII nat violation of these ruleve questions, please dis cowingly and for personal gain.
+Exprically requires their express who need the information for their coses, or 3) to an insurance company PAA and FERPA, and all procedures les may result in discipline up to, and scuss this policy with your supervisor